astronomer/docs/astro/best-practices/upgrading-astro.md

 ---
-title: "Upgrading Astro Runtime"
+title: "Best practices for upgrading Astro Runtime"
-sidebar_label: "Upgrading Astro Runtime"
+sidebar_label: "Astro Runtime upgrades"
 description: "How to upgrade your version of Astro Runtime safely and rollback if necessary."
 id: upgrading-astro
 ---

 Astro includes features that make upgrading to the latest version of Astro Runtime easy and, more importantly, safe.
-When taking advantage of these features, you should keep a few best practices in mind to ensure that your Deployments remain stable and have all the latest fixes and improvements.
+When leveraging these features, follow these best practices ensure that your Deployments remain stable after you upgrade:

-## Overview

-In this guide, you'll learn about best practices to follow when upgrading Astro Runtime, including:

-- Monitoring for needed upgrades with Organization Dashboards and the Astro Runtime maintenance and lifecycle policy.
+- Monitor for upgrade opportunities using [Organization dashboards](https://www.astronomer.io/docs/astro/organization-dashboard), as well as by following the [Astro Runtime maintenance and lifecycle policy](https://www.astronomer.io/docs/astro/runtime-version-lifecycle-policy).
+- Check [Upgrade Astro Runtime](https://docs.astronomer.io/astro/upgrade-runtime) for advisories on the specific version you're upgrading to.
-- Preparing to upgrade safely with upgrade tests.
+- Prepare to upgrade safely using [upgrade tests](https://www.astronomer.io/docs/astro/cli/test-your-astro-project-locally#test-before-an-astro-runtime-upgrade).
-- Performing a rollback to an earlier deployment and Runtime version in an emergency.
+- In the case of a malfunction after upgrading, revert to your original Astro Runtime version using [deploy rollbacks](https://www.astronomer.io/docs/astro/deploy-history).

+Use this document to learn more about each of these best practices for upgrading Astro Runtime.

 ## Best practice guidance

-Keeping the version of Astro Runtime in your projects up-to-date is highly recommended as new versions are released regularly to apply bug fixes, security fixes, and improvements.
-Astro provides features to help with every step of the upgrade process.
+It's best practice to keep your running Astro Runtime versions up-to-date.
+Astro Runtime upgrades include new Airflow features, as well as bug fixes, security fixes, and improvements to Astro.

 ### Monitoring for upgrades

-It is best practice to upgrade your Deployments to new Astro Runtime versions as promptly as possible.

-Enterprise users can use organization dashboards to check whether a Deployment's Astro Runtime version is currently supported.
-See [Organization dashboard](https://docs.astronomer.io/astro/organization-dashboard#deployment-detail) for details.
+Astro users on the Enterprise tier can use Organization dashboards to check whether their currently running Astro Runtime versions are currently supported, as well as how much time is left before they become unsupported.
 This is especially helpful in cases where your organization has many Deployments to track.
+See [Organization dashboards](https://docs.astronomer.io/astro/organization-dashboard#deployment-detail) for steps to access these dashboards.

-We also recommend reviewing the [Astro Runtime maintenance and lifecycle policy](https://docs.astronomer.io/astro/runtime-version-lifecycle-policy#astro-runtime-maintenance-policy) for maintenance duration information so you have plenty of time to upgrade before the maintenance window for your current version closes.
+If you don't have the Enterprise tier of Astro, you can still reference the [Astro Runtime maintenance and lifecycle policy](https://docs.astronomer.io/astro/runtime-version-lifecycle-policy#astro-runtime-maintenance-policy) to see when you'll need to upgrade your Deployments to a new version of Astro Runtime.

-### Upgrading smoothly
+### Performing an upgrade

-Upgrades can include breaking changes, particularly in the case of new major versions.
+Astro Runtime upgrades can include breaking changes, especially when you upgrade to a new major version.
 Provider package upgrades in new minor versions of the underlying Airflow package can also cause issues.
 The Astro CLI has [built-in functionality](https://docs.astronomer.io/astro/cli/test-your-astro-project-locally#test-before-an-astro-runtime-upgrade) to keep such changes from breaking your DAGs.
-We recommend making use of this feature prior to every upgrade.
+Astronomer recommends making use of this feature prior to every upgrade.

 For a smooth upgrade path, we recommend following the guidance in [Upgrade Astro Runtime](https://docs.astronomer.io/astro/upgrade-runtime) with special attention to these optional steps:
 - Pinning the provider package versions in your current version of Runtime to ensure a stable upgrade path.
 This is a simple process involving a single command and, if necessary, modification of `requirements.txt` based on the output.